nvda-es/devguides_translation/original_docs/nvdaPy3.md

 	2. August 17, 2018: NVDA 2018.3 beta 3, the first beta release powered by wxPython 4.0.3, was released.
 	3. August 21, 2018: alpha snapshots include Python 3 import edits.
 Source code changed to use Python 3 module names in most cases.
 	4. September 17, 2018: NVDA 2018.3 powered by wxPython 4.0.3 released, with a follow-up release (2018.3.1) 48 hours later.
+	5. December 13, 2018: a major pull request that introduces abstract base classes is merged into master branch.
+This pull request also resolves metaclass syntax problem through use of six module.
 2. Transition: Not yet begun.
 3. After transition: not yet begun.